NCSU-BAE-ARLab/Swin-Roleaf/swin-roleaf-model/install and usage.md

 # Usage
 * 1.Put the images into the dataset-corn folder
-* 2.go to 'swin-Roleaf-model' directory and run 'python detect.py', then you can get the predicted images and corresponding predictive labels in detect_results folder
+* 2.go to 'swin-Roleaf-model' directory and run 'python detect.py', then you can get the predicted images and corresponding predictive labels/angles  in detect_results folder